kzndotsh/awesome-discordpy/readme.md

 - [jishaku](https://github.com/Gorialis/jishaku) - A debugging and testing cog for discord.py rewrite bots.
 - [discord-ext-prometheus](https://pypi.org/project/discord-ext-prometheus/) - An extension for the discord.py library that enables Prometheus metrics.
 - [loguru-discord](https://pypi.org/project/loguru-discord/) - Lightweight sink for Loguru that sends logs to Discord via webhook.
+- [Discord Anti Spam](https://github.com/Skelmis/Discord-Anti-Spam) - DPY Anti-Spam is a package aimed to handle all required logic under the hood for handling spammers.
+- [discord-qalib](https://github.com/YousefEZ/discord-qalib) - Discord library built on discord.py to simplify source code by rendering markup (xml) templates of embeds and menus (Pagination).

 ## Community Gists